denoptim-project/tutorials/doc/tutorial_1.1.md

 # Tutorial 1.1: Graph Representation
 DENOPTIM uses graphs to represent items such as chemical objects.
-Graphs collections of vertices that represent the building blocks of the graph, and edges that represent the relation between the building blocks.
+Graphs are collections of vertices and edges.
+Vertices represent each one of the building blocks of the graph.
+Edges represent the relation between the building blocks.
 The [previous tutorial](header-tutorial-fragments) has already presented the most intuitive type of building block for molecular design, i.e., the molecular fragments.
-Here, we'll see how these building blocks can be combined complete chemical objects.
+Here, we'll see how these building blocks can be combined to define complete chemical objects.

 ---
 (header-look-at-graphs)=
 ## Visualize a DENOPTIM Graph

-Open [DENOPTIM's GUI](header-gui) and choose `File` -> `Open` then navigate to open the file `exercise_1.1/graph_for_Pt_complex.sdf` from the unzipped [downloaded dataset](header-dataset).
+Open [DENOPTIM's GUI](header-gui) and choose `File` -> `Open` then navigate to open the file `tutorial_1.1/graph_for_Pt_complex.sdf` from the unzipped [downloaded dataset](header-dataset).
 In alternative, open the file with this command from the root folder of the downloaded dataset.
 ```
-denoptim exercise_1.1/graph_for_Pt_complex.sdf
+denoptim tutorial_1.1/graph_for_Pt_complex.sdf
 ```
 The graphical interface will open a window and display the graph representation contained in the file.
 The DENOPTIM graph representations do not have any dimensional structure (no 2D or 3D coordinates), though they can still represent 3D molecular models (see Figure 1, and note the different dimensionality between the right-hand, which depicts DENOPTIM's graph, and bottom-left panel, which depicts the corresponding molecular model).
 The vertices in the right-hand panel can be moved with the mouse or by right-click -> `Refine node location`.